gracetownland/Legal-Aid-Tool/docs/userGuide.md

 Upon logging in as an administrator, they see the following home page:
 ![image](./media/admin-home-page.png)

-Clicking the "ADD INSTRUCTOR" button opens a pop-up where the administrator can enter the email address of a user with an account to add them as an administrator:
+Clicking the "ADD INSTRUCTOR" button opens a pop-up where the administrator can enter the email address of a user with an account to add them as an instructor:
 ![image](./media/admin-add-instructor.png)

 The administrator can also click an instructor in the list which opens a pop-up of instructor details including their name, email and students they have been assigned to.